Parental Complex

 The more a man or woman is unconsciously influenced by the parental imago, the more surely will the figure of the loved one be chosen as either a positive or a negative substitute for the parents.

-Jung argues that unconscious domination by the parental imago directly governs object-choice in adult love, while also insisting that such influence is normal and necessary for psychological continuity across generations.
+Jung argues that unconscious domination by the parental imago directly governs object-choice in love relationships, constituting a normal but potentially neurosis-generating dynamic.

 Jung, Carl Gustav, Civilization in Transition, 1964thesis